dyutng/dyutng/README.md

 # Hi, I'm Lia!
 Welcome to my GitHub!
-I'm a UX Design and Statistics student at the University of Michigan with a passion for data analytics.
+I'm a student at the University of Michigan School of Information with a passion for data analytics and UX design!

 Feel free to reach out to me at yutongdu@umich.edu and [lia-du.com](https://lia-du.com)!